ropensci/aRxiv/README.md

 # R interface to arXiv

-Package is in early development (not yet installable.)
+Package is in early development.

 __Installation__